litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.7.0/litmus-probe.md

 ### k8sProbe

 With the proliferation of custom resources & operators, especially in the case of stateful applications, the steady-state is manifested as status parameters/flags within Kubernetes resources. k8sProbe addresses verification of the desired resource state by allowing users to define the Kubernetes GVR (group-version-resource) with appropriate filters (field selectors/label selectors).
-The experiment makes use of the Kubernetes Dynamic Client to achieve this.the k8sProbe can be defined at `.spec.experiments[].spec.k8sProbe` the path inside chaosengine.
+The experiment makes use of the Kubernetes Dynamic Client to achieve this.The `k8sProbe` can be defined at `.spec.experiments[].spec.k8sProbe` the path inside ChaosEngine.

 ```yaml
 k8sProbe: